 Veterans Affairs Medical Center Substance Abuse Treatment Program is an addiction treatment center located at 1826 Veterans Boulevard, Suite 14-b in the 31021 zip code in Dublin, GA.

 It is operated by the U. S. Department of Veterans Affairs.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides buprenorphine maintenance, prescribes suboxone and administers naltrexone.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include 12-step rehab, dialectical behavior therapy and trauma counseling.
-Veterans Affairs Medical Center Substance Abuse Treatment Program provides residential long term heroin treatment, long-term heroin rehab and intensive outpatient heroin treatment.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides relapse prevention from naltrexone, prescribes suboxone and naltrexone administration.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Abuse Treatment Program include trauma counseling, anger management and matrix model.
+Veterans Affairs Medical Center Substance Abuse Treatment Program provides intensive outpatient heroin treatment, residential heroin rehab and regular outpatient heroin treatment.
 It also provides residential treatment for heroin use.
-Other addiction treatment offered includes gambling disorder treatment.
+Other addiction treatment offered includes treatment for gambling disorder.

 Call (855) 489-3619 for 24/7 with treatment.